F4l13n5n0w/sn0wldr/README.md

 ### Guide

-1. Generate shellcode for supported C2 implant in raw format:
+1. Generate shellcode for supported C2 implant in raw format (this is acutally can be used to load any payload in raw shellcode format):

 For Sliver: